Published: April 8, 2026

 Theorem 10: Given a target PDFA $A$ and given our streaming strategy along with our merge heuristic.
 Given the required input parameters $L', n', \mu', \Sigma, \epsilon, \delta$, then for each $L'\geq L$, $\mu' \leq \mu$, and $n' \geq n$ our framework returns a hypothesis automaton $H$ such that with probability at least $1-\delta$ the error is bounded by $L_1(H, A)\leq \epsilon$.

 ... and there went 2 months of my lifetime.
 However, I hope you got a little more familiar with some techniques and how to use them.
 Essentially PAC-bounds proofs need a series of subsequent bounding, where each step provides the foundation for the next one, similar to system design almost.
 The bounds will reveal how to choose parameters such that the bounds are fulfilled.
-In practice those numbers often get really large however, so often the bounds only serve a theoretical purpose, showing that at least in theory the algorithm can fulfill error bounds.
+In practice those numbers often get really large however, so often the bounds only serve a theoretical purpose, showing that at least in theory the algorithm has guarantees.

 More importantly: If you enjoyed this article or want to stay connected please feel free to reach out.
 You can find me on LinkedIn and GitHub.